NYC00kie/SciComp/doodles/simsimsim_toxicity.md

 I am thinking about modeling this with a compartment model.
 The Compartments would be Alive(A), Dead(D) and Alcohol concentration(C).

-A would be initialised with a certain number.
+A would be initialised with the population number.

 D would be initialised with 0.